bengras/goboek.nl/content/blog/010_rtems_beagle.md

 ----------------
 I have personally tested everything in the above procedure, i.e.

-  1. That building all the tools and utilities from scratch work, using the RTEMS Source Builder repository.
+  1. That building all the tools and utilities from scratch work, using the RTEMS Source Builder repository (Ubuntu + FreeBSD).
-  1. That building the beaglebone and bbxm BSPs and linking them with all the testsuite programs works.
+  1. That building the beaglebone and bbxm BSPs and linking them with all the testsuite programs works (Ubuntu + FreeBSD).
-  1. That the beaglexm-emulating linaro qemu executes all of those tests properly, invoked using a single command line with the scripts in the RTEMS tools repository, even though not all pass currently.
+  1. That the beaglexm-emulating linaro qemu executes all of those tests properly, invoked using a single command line with the scripts in the RTEMS tools repository, even though not all pass currently (Ubuntu + FreeBSD).
   1. That loading & running over JTAG works, both interactively with gdb and in a batch using gdb and the test runner.

-I have done all of the above both on an otherwise-bare Ubuntu system and on a FreeBSD system.
+  1. That running RTEMS executables using u-boot on the beaglebones from sd card work; both with and without MMU enabled at RTEMS start time.

-Additionally, I've also tested the work by Claas Ziemke rebased on current rtems mainline.
+Additionally, I've also tested the work by Claas Ziemke rebased on current rtems mainline builds.
 My changes are in a separate commit in order to preserve credit where it's due.